JoseACortes/USDASummer2025/Presentations/MCNP_Conf/LanlPresentationOutline.md

 - U card: bins tally by cell of interaction
 - Allows investigation of where detections originate

 *The novel functionality is the treatment of the mesh as independent cells.
-The U card on the detector creates bins based on the cell where the interacting particle was generated.
+The U card on the detector creates bins based on the cell where the detected particle was generated.
 By setting the parameters of the U card to the cells in the mesh, we can investigate how each cell influences the detector.
-Currently the main limit to resolution of this method are the number of cells you can use on the U card.*
+Currently the main limit to resolution of this method are the number of cells you can use on the U card.
+In this case I go up to 9 by 9 by 9.*

 ## Cell influence clouds